zmkfirmware/zmk/docs/docs/behaviors/sticky-key.md

 };
 ```

-If you combine multiple modifiers in a single key, like for example `&skq LS(LALT)`, you might need to add the `ignore-modifiers;` setting because it is not inherited from the default `&sq` behaviour.
+If you combine multiple modifiers in a single key, like for example `&skq LS(LALT)`, you might need to add the `ignore-modifiers;` setting because it is not inherited from the default `&sq` behavior.

 ### Advanced usage